 PAM should be re-imagined

-We at SSH.COM believe that Gartner is spot on with the term “just-in-time”.
+I believe Felix is spot on with the term “just-in-time”.
 Unfortunately, most traditional PAM solutions are offering password rotation, password vaulting and permanent access keys that are cumbersome “all-the-time” ways to access a critical resource.
-Some other problems with traditional PAM include:
+Credentials are vulnerabilities all the time.
+Vaults are a single point of failure.

 “PAM is all about securing the keys to your kingdom,” says Gartner senior director Felix Gaehtgens.
-“It is one of the most critical security controls to implement.”l
+“It is one of the most critical security controls to implement.”